n8-c-reason/com1001-2024/week1/practical.md

     i.
 Invite your **supervisor** to your team.
 This is important, otherwise we will not be able to assess you!
-Your supervisor and their email address can be found in the [../getting-started/0-2-project-intro.pdf](slides about the team project from the lecture in week 1).
+Your supervisor and their email address can be found in the [slides about the team project from the lecture in week 1](../getting-started/0-2-project-intro.pdf).
     Supervisors will check in on your team from time to time on Slack, just to check everyone's engaged and you're all getting along...
 To do this, click the "Add coworkers button", under the list of names to the left of the